giantswarm/releases/README.md

 # releases

 This repository contains Giant Swarm releases and changelogs.
+Releases can be in different states, namely `active`, `deprecated` and `wip`.
+With pull requests merged to the `master` branch releases get automatically deployed to all Giant Swarm Control Planes.

 ### AWS